llvm/llvm-project/llvm/docs/LangRef.rst

 The first result is the sine of the argument and the second result is the cosine of the argument.

+When specified with the fast-math-flag 'afn', the result may be approximated using a less accurate calculation.

 '``llvm.pow.*``' Intrinsic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^